EmmanuelPure0x1/Agile-Scrum/README.md

 ![The-3-amigos](images/3amigos.png)

-	- The Business Analyst details out each of the Business Requirements with the team.
+- The **Business Analyst** details out each of the Business Requirements with the team.
-	- The members of the Quality Assurance Team discuss the Test Cases already created for these business requirements.
+- The members of the **Quality Assurance Team** discuss the Test Cases already created for these business requirements.
-	- The members of the Development Team discuss the architecture and the low-level design with the team.
+- The members of the **Development Team** discuss the architecture and the low-level design with the team.

 ### Scum Ceremonies

+- Sprint Planning:
+	- Discussion on what the sprint will entail (What, How, Who)

+- Daily Standup Meeting:
+	-   Daily scrum organised by scrum master to synchronize team members
+	- Questions asked include:
+		- Whats done day prior?
+		- What needs to be done?
+		- Any issues?

+- Sprint Review Meeting:
+	- Held at end of each sprint, feedback given to product owner and stakeholders.
+	- Backlog revisited.

+- Sprint Review Meeting:
+	- Reflection on Sprint and figure out what can be improved.
+	- Questions asked include:
+		- What went well?
+		- What did not go so well?
+		- What can be worked on and improved?

+- Scrum Artifacts:
+	- Product Backlog:
+		- What is the goal that needs to be achieved.
+	- Sprint Backlog:
+		- Steps defining the goal
+	- Sprint Goal:
+		- Steps definiting the "micro-missions" to achieve over all mission.

+### Epic and User Stories

+- Stories, also called “user stories,” are short requirements or requests written from the perspective of an end user.
+	- User stories answer the question: Who is the target audience, What value is created, Why are we building this, What needs to be built.
+	- **They are an informal, general explanation of a software feature written from the perspective of the end user or customer.**

+#### Benefits Of Creating User Stories

+- Keeps the focus on the user:
+	- Compared to a general to-do list, the stories keep the team focussed on solving problems for real users.
+- Enable collaboration:
+	- End goal defined, team can work together to determine how best to serve the user and meet that goal.
+- Drive creative solutions:
+	- Encourage critical and creative thinking about how best to solve towards an end goal.
+- Create momentum:
+	- Every story checked off, can enjoy a small win, thus driving momentum.

--
+- **Planning Poker**:
+	- Planning Poker is an agile estimating and planning technique that is consensus based.
+To start a poker planning session, the product owner or customer reads an agile user story or describes a feature to the estimators.

+#### INVEST

+-  This Helps to remember a widely accepted set of criteria or checklist to assess to quality of a user story.
+This is:

+    I - Independent (of all others)
+    N - Negotiable (no specific contract for features) V - Valuable
+    E - Estimatable (to a good approximation)
+    S - Small (so can fit within an iteration)
+    T - Testable (in theory, even if there is not available test yet)